Purpose

 The Medical Education Contribution Award is an award given to faculty members who have won first place in the Best Teacher Award three or more times, and was newly established in fiscal year 2019.

-Faculty members who receive the Medical Education Contribution Award are excluded from the selection for the Best Teacher Award from the following year onwards, but are expected to serve as role models for young faculty members who will lead medical education in the future.
+Faculty members who receive the Medical Education Contribution Award will be excluded from the Best Teacher Award selection from the following year onwards, but are expected to serve as role models for young faculty members who will lead medical education in the future.

 Operation of Training Centers